 As Sun Tzu said, “The greatest victory is that which requires no battle.”
 The greatest general is the one who defeats the enemy without fighting.

-Then, when you choose your best way forward, you will have taken two more steps towards becoming antifragile.
+And then, out of all these options, when you choose your best way forward, you will have taken two more steps towards becoming antifragile.

 Are you facing any ‘problems’ today?
 Have you looked for any of the five kinds of opportunities they might contain?
 How many options of each type can you find?